 Saturday 13th November

 EVENTS

-Alice in Wonderland Drop in Workshop 4-10yrs
+Alice in Wonderland

-Drop in between 10-11am I FREE I Play House
+Drop in between 10-11am

+| FREE | Play House

+horrible Queen of Hearts!

+Drop in Workshop 4-10vrs

-Join us for some fun craft to celebrate this much loved children's story.
-Meet the March Hare, the White Rabbit and the horrible Queen of Hearts!
+Join us for some fun craft to celebrate

+this much loved children's story.
+Meet

+the March Hare, the White Rabbit and the

 Kristina Stephenson The Museum of Marvellous Things 4-7 yrs

+12-1pm | £6 | Bear Pit Theatre

-Welcome to the Museum of Marvellous Things where the impossible can happen.
-Make stars in jars, catch moons like balloons, dance with Doo-Dahs in cages and sing with Noo-Nahs on stage.
-Because this is a museum like no other - it's made from the magic of imagination - your imagination and you get to bring it alive.
-With puppets, songs, movement and craft, this is an interactive, fun-filled family event with bestselling author and illustrator Kristina Stephenson to launch her new picture book.
-Meet the main characters Norbert Norris and Tilly T. Pott as they show you round this extraordinary museum.
+Welcome to the Museum of MarvellousCThings where the impossible can happen.Make stars in jars, catch moons likeInballoons, dance with Doo-Dahs in cagesand sing with Noo-Nahs on stage.
+BecauseInand sing with Noo-Nahs on stage.
+Becausethis is a museum like no other - it's madeInfrom the magic of imagination - yourimagination and you get to bring it alive.
+WithInpuppets, songs, movement and craft, thisis an interactive, fun-filled family event withInbestselling author and illustrator KristinaStephenson to launch her new picture book.Meet the main characters Norbert Norrisand Tilly T. Pott as they show you round thisextraordinary museum.In

-Greg James and Chris Smith The Great Dream Robbery

-8-12yrs

-2.30-3.30pm | £6 | Town Hall

-Come and meet the hilarious authors of the Kid Normal series to hear about their brand new children's book!
+Greg James and Chris Smith The Great Dream Robbery 8-12vrs ·12915 2.30-3.30pm | £6 | Town Hall Come and meet the hilarious authors of the Kid Normal series to hear about their brand new children's book!
 Featuring a hospital heist, some banana-loving llamas and a talking cat called Bin Bag, The Great Dream Robbery is one mind-bending adventure you won't want to wake up from.
-Join Greg and Chris for an event packed full of
+Join Greg and Chris for an event packed full of laughter and imagination!

-Neill Cameron Comic Workshop

-8-14yrs

-Join writer and illustrator Neill

-Cameron as he introduces you to his

-character Freddy, the star of Freddy VS

-School, Freddy and the New Kid and the

-graphic novel series Mega Robo Bros.
-Learn

-all about Freddy's awesome adventures in

-the future, and then help Neill as he creates

-a brand-new Freddy comic on the spot,

-with your ideas!
-Witness Freddy

-VS... giant monsters?
+Chris Smith Debery Neill Cameron Comic Workshop 8-14yrs 4-5pm | £10 | Bear Pit Theatre Join writer and illustrator Neill Cameron as he introduces you to his character Freddy, the star of Freddy VS School, Freddy and the New Kid and the graphic novel series Mega Robo Bros.
+Learn all about Freddy's awesome adventures in the future, and then help Neill as he creates a brand-new Freddy comic on the spot, with your ideas!
+Witness Freddy VS... giant monsters?
 Zombie chickens?
 A BIG PIE?
 Only you can decide!